-Critical sectors1:
+Critical sectors2:

-- Washing, dyeing and finishing units of RMG sector (water, chemical pollution) - Small steel re-rolling mills (operational health and safety, thermal, air pollution) - Brick kilns (air pollution, child labour, burning of fossil fuel) - Units for tanning, dressing and dyeing of leather and fur (water, chemical, air pollution) - Pesticides, agrochemical and nitrogen manufacturing units (land contamination, water, air pollution) - Chemicals and chemical products manufacturing units (safety, pollution) - Rubber and plastic products manufacturing units (pollution) - Batteries and accumulators manufacturing units (chemical pollution) - Paper manufacturing and paper pulp processing unit (water contamination, depletion of water source, chemicals) - Small foundries (air pollution, safety, child labour)
+- Washing, dyeing and finishing units of RMG sector (water, chemical pollution) - Small steel re-rolling mills (operational health and safety, thermal, air pollution) - Brick kilns (air pollution, child labour, burning of fossil fuel) - Units for tanning, dressing and dyeing of leather and fur (water, chemical, airpollution) - Pesticides, agrochemical and nitrogen manufacturing units (land contamination, water, air pollution) - Chemicals and chemical products manufacturing units (safety, pollution) - Rubber and plastic products manufacturing units (pollution) - Batteries and accumulators manufacturing units (chemical pollution) - Paper manufacturing and paper pulp processing unit (water contamination, depletion of water source, chemicals) - Small foundries (air pollution, safety, child labour)

-Term Finance2: a loan application (New/Renewal/Rescheduling/ Restructuring) from NPR 10 million (USD 100,000) will have to undergo E&S due diligence process using the ESDD Checklist (Annex 5)
+Term Finance3: a loan application (New/Renewal/Rescheduling/Restructuring) from NPR 10 million (USD 100,000) will have to undergo E&S due diligence process using the ESDD Checklist(Annex 5)

-Project Finance3: For all Project Finance transactions, apart from Exclusion List screening, the E&S due diligence will be performed by B/FIs and a third party Environmental Impact Assessment (EIA) may be required by Nepali law.
+Project Finance4: For all Project Finance transactions, apart from Exclusion List screening, the E&S due diligence will be performed by BFIs and a third party.
+Environmental Impact Assessment (EIA) may be required by law of Nepal.
 EIA will generally be arranged by the client at his/her/its own cost and submitted along with loan application.
-B/FIs will ensure that the third party will be qualified to carry out the ESDD.
+BFIs will ensure that the third party will be qualified to carry out the ESDD.

-For all short-term loans4 including Business Working Capital Loan5, trade and retail the requirements will be Exclusion list screening and compliance with national laws and regulations.
+For all short-term loans5 including Business Working Capital Loan6, trade and retail the requirements will be Exclusion list screening and compliance with national laws and regulations.